arnavb2004/Guest_House/README.md

 * **Backend:** NodeJs, ExpressJS
 * **Database:** MongoDB

+## Deployment
+The project has been deployed on vercel (https://guest-house-psi.vercel.app)

 ## Software usage info
 * OS: Windows
 * Software: All the dependences are mentioned in the package.json of client and server directory.

-## Deployment
-The project has been deployed on vercel (https://guest-house-psi.vercel.app)

 ## Installation
 To run the project locally, follow these steps:

-1. Clone this repository: `git clone https://github.com/Hardik329/DEP24-P04-GuestHouse`
+1. Clone this repository: `git clone https://github.com/arnavb2004/Guest_House`
-2. Navigate to the project directory: `cd DEP24-P04-GuestHouse`
+2. Navigate to the project directory: `cd Guest_House`
 3. Install dependencies: `npm install`
 4. Run client and server: `npm start`